dhawel/mapbox-gl-heatmap-canvas/README.md

 # Usage

-Following implementation is using reactjs.
+Following implementation is using Reactjs.

 ```javascript
 import { useRef, useEffect } from "react";